Efficient exposure computation by risk factor decomposition: Results

 Figures \ref{subfig: var reduc EE MC C} and \ref{subfig: var reduc EPE MC C} show the variance reduction in the case of three CCYS and an IRS.
 The EE results resemble those for three CCYS alone, because the stochasticity of the IRS due to $R^{\rm d}$ is modelled exactly by the corrections, as explained at the end of Section \ref{subsec:caseC}.
 For EPE, the variance is reduced by a factor around 30 for two-dimensional corrections and a factor of 50 for three-dimensional corrections.

 The set-up is chosen so that the finite difference accuracy is comparable to the Monte Carlo accuracy.
 As the finite difference approximation converges at a higher order (for low dimensions, typically up to about 3 or 4) than the Monte Carlo sampling, the computational effort of the Monte Carlo component will become dominant if higher accuracy is required.

-As a side note, we remark here that the different PDEs in the decomposition can be solved fully in parallel, and parallel to the Monte Carlo runs.
+As a side note, we remark here that the different PDEs and integration problems can be solved by entirely different methods, e.g., Fourier methods could be used for some of the lower-dimensional problems or quasi-Monte Carlo methods for some of the medium-dimensional problems.\footnote{Similarly, quasi-Monte Carlo could be used in the benchmark method and offers a potential reduction in simulation paths from $O(n^4)$ to $O(n^2)$ for simulation-in-simulation (which is rare), or from $O(n^2)$ to $O(n)$ for regression methods.} The different solutions in the decomposition can also be computed fully in parallel, and parallel to the Monte Carlo runs.
 We report here sequential run times.

 From these run times for Case B, presented in Table \ref{Table: runtimes}, we can see that, using the 2D approximation as a control variate, we gain a computational speed up by a factor 50, as the computation time for the 2D corrections by finite differences is negligible.
 Using 3D corrections gives us a speed up factor 12; in spite of the greater variance reduction, the increased time for the PDE solutions eats up any benefit over the 2D corrections.